 January 9-19, 2020 in MANHATTAN – Encore run of acclaimed first full-length play by Latinx favorite Flaco Navaja and a stellar five-piece Latin band, aka The Razor Blades.
 Part coming of age story, part love letter to salsa and The Bronx, EVOLUTION OF A SONERO delivers a testament to human resilience in a spirited concert theater tribute.
 Directed by Jorge B. Merced.
 Back in NYC for a strictly limited engagement.
 Buy your tickets early!

 Now Playing in MANHATTAN – A NEW YORK TIMES CRITIC’S PICK!
 First-ever stage adaptation of international hit novel LA GUARACHA DEL MACHO CAMACHO by Luis Rafael Sánchez.
-A cast of wild, mostly lovable, and decidedly over the top characters —The Deejay, The Senator, The Socialite Wife, The Son, The Mistress, and Doña Chon, the nosy neighbor— poke fun at a situation most messy, most sticky, and most certainly out of control!
+A cast of wild, mostly lovable, and decidedly over the top characters —The Deejay, The Senator, The Socialite Wife, The Son, The Mistress, and Doña Chon, the nosy neighbor— poke fun at a situation most messy, most sticky, most certainly out of control!
 Off-Broadway World Premiere at historic Puerto Rican Traveling Theater on West 47th Street.
 TICKETS NOW ON SALE!

 November 9-10, 2019 in THE BRONX – Second Annual Bronx Dance & Drum Festival curated by Milteri Tucker & Bombazo Dance Co.
 This two-day event showcases the uniqueness of different cultures from the African Diaspora together on one stage!
 The festival advances Bombazo’s mission to connect the African presence of the Americas through dance and drum.
 This year’s theme, CROWNS: Telas de resistencia / Fabrics of Resistance, pays tribute to the women of the diaspora who have kept their cultural traditions alive and have passed them down to the next generations.
 Workshops, Drum Circle, Live Performances!